vseryakov/backendjs/README.md

     Delete file, prefix and name must be given

 ## Connections

 The connections API maintains two tables `bk_connection` and `bk_reference` for links between accounts of any type. bk_connection table maintains my links, i.e. when i make explicit connection to other account, and bk_reference table is automatically updated with reference for that other account that i made a connection with it.
 No direct operations on bk_reference is allowed.

+This is implemented by the `connections` module from the core.
+To disable this functionality specify `-deny-modules=connections`.

 - `/connection/add`
 - `/connection/put`